 “Generally,” Chang said about litigation, “people move out because they don’t like to fight.”
 That explained what she called the “typical law school path from litigation to corporate.”
 But Chang went in the inverse direction.
 Her personality and interests fit litigation perfectly.

 As she moved around large corporate law firms, she found that it was difficult to get practical experience, so again she changed her situation and she found a litigation boutique full of amazing people and hands-on experience.

 Her life was thenceforth set: successful lawyer at a small-scale firm in New York City, married and fulfilled by work that allowed her to utilize methods directly from the best parts of collegiate academia.
 But, as always, circumstances changed.

 A set of fortuitous occurrences: the advent of a first child, and then her husband’s move to teaching law.
 The first event set Chang looking for a path with a little more work-life balance, perhaps in city government, while the second brought the family to Atlanta, Ga.

 Chang described the Atlanta law market as “much more contained” than New York’s, allowing her to much more easily make her mark.
 It was in Atlanta that Chang became active in a new Asian bar association after having founded one herself in New York, leading her to become president of the national Asian Pacific American Bar Association.

 Chang’s life became an amalgam of experiences, from law firm to leadership management alongside her experiences in bar associations.
-That set her up perfectly for selection for Fulton County Attorney, a position she held from 2009 to 2013.
+That set her up perfectly for selection for DeKalb County Attorney, a position she held from 2009 to 2013.
 There yet again she was exposed to new ideas and a new chance to find learning in her work.